Birds Florida

 Reddish Egret With Shaggy Reddish Feathers, Slender Gray Body, And Pointed Beak Hunting In Shallow Water

 The Reddish Egret Is Famous For Its Animated Foraging Behavior Often Seen Running Spinning And Flapping Its Wings To Startle Fish In Shallow Waters.
-Its Long, Pointed Bill Is Two-toned Pink At The Base And Black At The Tip And Perfectly Suited For Spearing Prey.
-In Florida Both Dark And White Color Morphs Occur, With The Dark Form Displaying Reddish Neck Feathers And Slate gray Wings.
+Its Long Pointed Bill Is Two Toned Pink At The Base And Black At The Tip And Perfectly Suited For Spearing Prey.
+In Florida Both Dark And White Color Morphs Occur With The Dark Form Displaying Reddish Neck Feathers And Slate Gray Wings.
 These Birds Prefer Saltwater Marshes Tidal Flats And Lagoons Where They Can Hunt In Open Sunlit Areas.

 Snowy Egret